Critical phenomena in higher curvature charged AdS black holes: Introduction

 \section{Introduction}

-String theory and brane world cosmology underscored the necessity of considering space-time as multidimensional.
-This motivates us to study gravity theories in higher dimensions (i.e. greater than four)\cite{Zumino}.
+Constructing gravity theories in higher dimensions (i.e. greater than four) has been an interesting topic of research for the past several decades.
+One of the reasons for this is that these theories provide a framework for unifying gravity with other interactions.
+Since string theory is an important candidate for such a unified theory, it is necessary to consider higher dimensional space-time for its consistency.
+In fact, the study of string theory in higher dimensions is one of the most important and challenging sectors in high energy physics.
+String theory requires the inclusion of gravity in order to describe some of its fundamental properties.
+Other theories like brane theory, theory of supergravity are also studied in higher dimensions.
+All these above mentioned facts underscored the necessity for considering gravity theories in higher dimensions\cite{Zumino}.
 The effect of string theory on gravity may be understood by considering a low energy effective action that describes the classical gravity\cite{Green}.
 This effective action must include combinations of the higher curvature terms and are found to be ghost free\cite{Zwiebach}.
 In an attempt to obtain the most general tensor that satisfies the properties of Einstein's tensor in higher dimensions, Lovelock proposed an effective action that contains higher curvature terms\cite{Lovelock}.
-Moreover, the field equations derived from this action consists of only second derivatives of the metric and hence are free of ghosts\cite{Deser}.
-The study of black holes in higher dimensions has found renewed attention because of the enriched physics associated with them\cite{Myres}-\cite{DR2}.
+The field equations derived from this action consists of only second derivatives of the metric and hence are free of ghosts\cite{Deser}.
+In fact, these theories are the most general second order gravity theories in higher dimensions.